wu-shuaimin/shuaimin_blog/_posts/2022-08-28-CMU-OS-Memory.md

 ![image](../pictures/memory_hierachy.png)

-Caches: A smaller, fasetr storage devie that acts as a staging area for a subset of the data in a larger, slower device.
+**Caches**: A smaller, fasetr storage devie that acts as a staging area for a subset of the data in a larger, slower device.

 **Important:** For each k, the faster, smaller device at level k serves as a cache for the larger, slower device at level k+1.